johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL5.3 Emergency Operations.md

 			- Bad mixture/throttle settings - Adjust
 			- Fuel pump failure - Turn on backup pump
 			- Fuel tank running dry - Switch tanks
-			- Ignition switch in 'A' or 'B' - Switch to 'both'
+			- Ignition switch in 'L' or 'R' - Switch to 'both'
 	- Electrical failure
 		- The plane still flies; use backup radio or call on cell phone; land as soon as practical
 	- Radio failure (you can't hear them, or they can't hear you)
 		- Squawk 7600; proceed to destination if safe; call tower/[[TRACON]] on cell phone if able ([[ATC Phone Numbers]]); look for light signals
 	- Instruments don't seem to be reading correctly
-		- Are altimeter and VSI "stuck" even when you change altitude?
+		- Are the altimeter and VSI "stuck" even when you change altitude?
 			- **(POH)** Static source is blocked; try alternate static source
 		- Does airspeed vary with altitude?
 			- Pitot tube is blocked
 		- Are the vacuum-powered instruments dead?
 (Which ones are they in your plane?)
-			- Vacuum pump is inop
+			- Vacuum pump (pumps?) is inop
 		- PFD failure
 			- Use reversionary mode to display critical instruments on the MFD
 	- Plane isn't handling correctly